Health & the Built Environment

 Monitoring vulnerable patients and remote diagnostics

 This was the third webinar in the The Institution of Engineering and Technology’s (IET) series on Healthy Living and Housing.
 The focus for this session was on monitoring vulnerable patients and remote diagnostics.
 You can access the session by clicking the link here and registering to watch on demand.
-Speakers for this session included Jessie Cunnett,
+Speakers for this session included The

 Monitoring vulnerable patients and remote diagnostics Read More »